A reader who has seen a common synonym for earthquake spelled more than one way asks,

 Journalists who write “tremblor” have not paid attention to the article on earthquakes in The AP Stylebook:

 The word temblor (not tremblor) is a synonym for earthquake.

 Instead, they may have consulted Merriam-Webster, which includes “tremblor” as an alternative spelling for temblor.

 It seems to me that the English word trembler works just as well as Spanish temblor as another word for earthquake.
 On the other hand, temblor seems to be the preferred term with earthquake specialists and in scientific journals.

-3 Responses to “Trembler and Tremblor”
+3 thoughts on “Trembler and Tremblor”

 Yet another reason not to consult MW for anything more than…umm…